Demographics of Taiwan: Others

 The majority of Han Taiwanese descend from immigrants who arrived to the island prior to Japanese rule (1895–1945) and can be classified as the Hoklo and Hakka, on the basis of language and customs.
 As the majority of early immigrants were Hokkien speakers from Fujian who arrived starting in the 17th century, the Hoklos account for about 70% of the total population today.
 During Qing rule, a large number of Hoklo men took indigenous brides.
-Some of the plains aboriginals also adopted Chinese customs and language so as to be indistinguishable from the Han.
+Some of the plains indigenous also adopted Chinese customs and language so as to be indistinguishable from the Han.
 Thus, many who categorize themselves as Han have some degree of indigenous ancestry.

 A significant minority of Han Taiwanese are Hakka, and they constitute about 15% of the total population.
 The Hakkas emigrated chiefly from eastern Guangdong, speak Hakka Chinese, and originally took up residence in the hills of the indigenous border districts.

 Waishengren form another significant mixed ethnic group in Taiwan.
 The term refers to migrants who moved from China to Taiwan between 1945, when the ROC took control of Taiwan from the Japanese empire, and 1949 during the relocation of the ROC from mainland China to Taiwan.
 Estimates vary regarding how many waishengren migrated, with most estimates ranging between 950,000 and 2 million, with 1.2 million being the most commonly cited figure in Taiwan, which would have constituted less than 15% of the population at the time (who constitute approximately 10% of the population in 2004).